Help us help you. Please read this PropertyLineMaps FAQ before placing your order.

 Q: I can take a nice photograph of the survey and send you that picture.
 Why do you prefer a scanned copy of any survey?

 A: If we have a scanned copy of a survey then we will import that file into our software where it is processed.
 We cannot do that with a photograph since no matter how careful you are it is impossible to take a photo of a survey without distorting the lines.
-The newer copy machines now let you save your copy on your own memory device that you plug into the copy machine.
+The newer copy machines now let you save a PDF file on your own memory device that you plug into the copy machine.

 Q: I am going to take a photograph of my survey for your initial review.
 Do you have any advice?